Frequently Asked Questions

 The number one question of all time!

 There is no definitive answer.
-There are many myths and legends and tales that are often shared as hard fact.
-Everything from not wanting to raise arms in front of Queen Elizabeth I, to avoiding being noticed by British soldiers in the Eighteenth Century, to being told by the Catholics not to too saucy.
+There are many myths and legends and tales that are often shared as hard fact: everything from not wanting to raise arms in front of Queen Elizabeth I, to avoiding being noticed by British occupiers, to being told by the Catholics not to be too saucy.
 There's also some history about trying to differentiate (what is now called) traditional Irish step dance from other forms of Irish folk dancing, some of which is much more relaxed in posture, akin to tap or clogging.
-A trip through time shows you that solo Irish dancers sometimes placed hands on the hips (something done now only in shows).
-Group dances have always involved arms.
-I'm afraid that the real answer is: don't know, and aren't going to change it now.
+A trip through time shows you that solo Irish dancers sometimes placed hands on the hips (something done now only in shows or group choreography).
+Group dances have always involved arms and holding hands.
+I'm afraid that the real answer is: don't really know and aren't going to change it.

 Do you have to be Irish?